XOR linked list

 An XOR linked list is a type of data structure used in computer programming.
-It takes advantage of the bitwise XOR operation to decrease storage requirements for doubly linked lists.
+It takes advantage of the bitwise XOR operation to decrease storage requirements for doubly linked lists by storing the composition of both addresses in one field.
+While the composed address is not meaningful on its own, during traversal it can be combined with knowledge of the last-visited node address to deduce the address of the following node.

 Description

 An ordinary doubly linked list stores addresses of the previous and next list items in each list node, requiring two address fields: